The Elvis Dead: Accolades

 In April 2017, The Elvis Dead won two awards at the Leicester Comedy Festival, winning "Best Show" and "Best Musical/Improv Show", as well as being nominated for "Best Poster".
 It was the first show to win two awards in the same year at the festival.
 When the show was performed at that year's Edinburgh Fringe, it won three awards: "Outstanding Fringe Show" from the Amused Moose Awards, "Act Most Likely to Make a Million Quid" as the Malcolm Hardee Awards, and "Best Performer" at the Comedians' Choice Awards.
 It was also nominated for "Best Newcomer" at the Edinburgh Comedy Awards.

 Possible sequel

-At the end of the show, Kemp says that his next show would be entitled Beatlesjuice.
+At the end of the show, Kemp said that his next show would be entitled Beatlesjuice.
 However, in an interview with The Guardian he had said that this is unlikely to happen, saying: "I don't think it would do anyone any favours for me to try and do something the same."
 He has since told the website The Latest that other ideas he is considering include, "the idea for a puppet show version of all of the Toho Godzilla movies, and if money was no object, they'd be full-size puppets, with the audience members' faces digitally mapped onto the extras faces in real-time!
 The other one was CSI: Jaws, with a shark investigator looking into the murder of an innocent shark in Amity."

+Kemp eventually announced a work in process Edinburgh Fringe show of Beatlesjuice, running between 10th-23rd August 2025 at Hoots @ The Apex, held at The Apex Conference Center, Grassmarket.